mlroger5/prism-lab/content/authors/justin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Graduate Research Assistants
+  - Alumni
 ---

-Justin Tran is a second-year graduate student in the Master of Arts in Psychological Research program at Texas State.
-In the context of the PRISM lab, he is mostly interested in the development of new interventions for suicide risk assessment and character traits that contribute to suicide risk behavior.
-He would also like to explore more about how aspects of suicidality differ between different cultures and populations.

-When it comes to hobbies, Justin loves appreciating anything creative like playing instruments, watching movies, and karaoke!
-He also enjoys playing video games and being active when he can.

-Justin is currently one of the PRISM Lab Managers.
+Justin Tran was a graduate research assistant in the PRISM Lab from August 2023 - August 2025.
+He was also one of the PRISM Lab Managers from June 2024 - June 2025.